 - Sanford Social Innovation

 Annuity.org strives to provide small businesses and entrepreneurs with information that relates to their financial well-being.

 An organization designed to "help student competitors sharpen their focus and bring their entrepreneurial ideas to life beyond the classroom."

 Provides grants in the areas of Entrepreneurship, Innovation, Education, and Research and Policy in order to service their mission of creating "a society of economically independent individuals who are engaged citizens, contributing to the improvement of their communities."

 - Cameron Herold: Let's raise kids to be entrepreneurs TED Talk

 Bored in school, failing classes, at odds with peers: This child might be an entrepreneur, says Cameron Herold.
 In his talk, he makes the case for parenting and education that helps would-be entrepreneurs flourish -- as kids and as adults.

 - Center Director Kay Molkentin at NEO Innovates

 A video overview of Hiram’s approach to entrepreneurship and the components of the Academic Program and the Center for Integrated Entrepreneurship.

-Entrepreneurial Insights provides in-depth guides on how to start and grow companies; for example: how to write a business plan (http://www.entrepreneurial-insights.com/write-good-business-plan/): how to pitch to investors; how to recruit key talent.
+Cleverism provides in-depth guides on how to start and grow companies; for example: how to write a business plan (https://www.cleverism.com/write-good-business-plan/?): how to pitch to investors; how to recruit key talent.